Last Updated on March 4, 2022

 I hear you, why can’t I just recycle my plastic?
 And, I wish it were that easy, but as of January 2018, China, the largest global buyer of plastic for recycling, stopped accepting it last year, and other countries are turning it away too.

-Many of these countries that we dump our plastic into do not have proper waste management facilities to handle the influx of waste so a lot of it winds up in rivers thus the ocean.
+Many of these countries that we dump our plastics into do not have proper waste management facilities to handle the influx of waste, so a lot of it winds up in rivers and the ocean.

 how do I know my plastic footprint?